GodXero33/arduino-bluetooth-websocket-bridge/README.md

 ## Key Features

 - Real-time two-way communication between Arduino and web via WebSockets.
-- Bluetooth-based communication between Arduino and server.
-- Extensible design for various hardware projects and web interfaces.
 - Built with Node.js and Arduino to learn cross-platform integration and communication.